Da Nang Air Base: USAF use

 In May 1966, the base supported Operation Carolina Moon an unsuccessful attempt to destroy the Thanh Hóa Bridge with mines dropped from C-130s.

 By September 1966, the 20th TASS had replaced most of its O-1s with the O-2A with many of these forward deployed to smaller bases close to the DMZ.

 In October, the 366th Tactical Fighter Wing deployed to the base from Phan Rang replacing the 35th TFW which moved down to Phan Rang.
 By December 1966 7 F-4 squadrons were operating from the base.

 In March 1967, elements of the 9th Air Commando Squadron equipped with O-2Bs began operating from the base.

 During the Tet Offensive attacks in northern I Corps, many of the detached 20th TASS units returned from their forward bases to the security of Da Nang AB, resulting in longer transit and reduced on-station times for their forward air control missions.

 On 20 September 1969 a USAF F-4 returning from a strike mission collided with an Air Vietnam Douglas C-54D-10-DC Skymaster (registration XV-NUG) 3 km northwest of the airport, taking off part of the C-54's wing, the C-54 crashed into a plowed field, killing 74 of the 75 people on board and two people working in the field.

 On 8 April 1970, the PAVN shelled and rocketed the base killing one Airman and one Marine and damaging barracks and communications facilities.

 (AFCS G-73, 18 May 1965, amended by G-105, 4 August 1965);

 By 1972, with Vietnamization at an advanced stage, Da Nang AB was one of only four major USAF bases remaining in South Vietnam with the 366th TFW based there.
 When the Easter Offensive began on 30 March 1972 the USAF moved quickly to build up its tactical fighter strength in Vietnam, on 3 April 9 F-4s were deployed to Da Nang AB as part of Operation Commando Fly, these aircraft were soon joined by an additional 9 F-4s and formed the 35th Tactical Fighter Squadron (35th TFS).

-In late April, a Boeing B-52 Stratofortress made an emergency landing at the base after a hit by an SA-2 missile over North Vietnam knocked out 3 of its engines.
+On 9 April, a Boeing B-52 Stratofortress made an emergency landing at the base after a hit by an SA-2 missile over the Vietnamese Demilitarised Zone.
+On 24 April another B-52 made an emergency landing at the base after an SA-2 knocked out three of its engines over North Vietnam.

 In late May, the 366th TFW began moving from Da Nang AB to Takhli Royal Thai Air Force Base, with the personnel of the 390th TFS returning to the US while their aircraft were transferred to other squadrons in Thailand.
 The 35th TFS redeployed to Udorn Royal Thai Air Force Base.

 On 13 March 1973 the 1972d Communications Squadron at the base was reassigned and moved to Eglin Air Force Base, Florida.